MyFGitAccount/doraemon-Script/Speech1.md

 **[SCENE START]**

 **INT.
 BARE, SECURE GOVERNMENT CONFERENCE ROOM - DAY - 2026**

+**NARRATOR**
+Tokyo, 2026.
+A city held by bears.
+In a secure room, three people—Momoko, Yuki, and Kanji—face an impossible choice.
+One must become Doraemon and die to save Japan.
+They have two hours to decide.

 The room is stark, gray, and soundproofed.
 A single table with three chairs.
 One wall is a reinforced window looking out onto a silent, overgrown Tokyo street.
 A brown bear lumbers past in the distance.